 Partnering with You

-Yukon Medical has extensive experience in designing and commercializing medical devices.
+Yukon Medical has extensive experience designing and commercializing medical devices.
 Our company size and team structure allow us to be agile and innovative problem solvers with a track record of providing outside-the-box solutions.
 Let us put this knowledge to work by optimizing our products to meet your needs.

-The Dual Vial Adapter can be used to aseptically transfer a specific dose of fluid from one vial to another.
+The Dual Vial Access Device can be used to aseptically transfer a specific dose of fluid from one vial to another.
 Draw up a specific volume of diluent and simply press a switch to transfer the diluent into the other medication vial.
 The desired volume of reconstituted medication can then be drawn back into the syringe based on the patient’s weight or required dose.

 The Upright Eye Dropper Dispenser has the ability to assist patients with eye drop placement, improving the experience with drop instillation and increasing compliance.
 An upright bottle removes the necessity of a patient reclining the head to administer drops.
 The device measures proper dosage, with one pre-measured dose being released per “click” and reduces the chance of tip contamination when compared with a conventional eye dropper bottle.